CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

 ### Rejected

-1. Use CSS themes, specifically the paper CSS theme.
-    - The team was considering this first, but as mentioned above, we saw Teresa's drawings for the application and found it much more fitting for the project.
-2. Design only using a simplistic layout with minimal art.
-    - Most of the members felt that having a miniscule amount of art was a bit too bland and uninteresting for our application.
-6. Activity Inventory sheet.
-    - While this is part of the Pomodoro Technique that Francesco delineated, we felt that this may inundate the development team with too many things to implement.
-It also adds a layer of complexity that goes against the idea of simplicity and intuitiveness that we want for the user.
-7. Unplanned and urgent list.
-    - Same reason as above, especially because this is one of the most convoluted parts of the Pomodoro Technique.
-8. Urgent task slot.
-    - Same reason as above again.
 11. Allow and track multiple estimations for a single task.
     - This can cause a number of issues for the development team, and it may make parts of the page look cluttered.
 The biggest issue with this feature is that it aggrandizes the number of variables to keep track of and may drastically alter the way the Records Sheet must be displayed.
 12. Evince estimated and real number of Pomodoros below timer.